Product Mix Pricing Strategies Explained with Examples

 All Good hypoallergenic diapers and All Clean Wipes are P&G’s premium products sold exclusively at Walmart.
 A pack of 198 diapers of size 1 in All Good costs $81.99.
 At $49.94, Pampers is priced in the mid-range for a pack in the same size.
 Luvs is P&G’s budget-friendly diaper brand.
 By paying $53.36, a budget shopper can pick a pack of 252 size 1 Luvs diapers.

-Thus, in the example above, we see P&G uses different price points to differentiate products within a product line as premium, mid-range, or budget-friendly.
+Thus, we see P&G uses different price points to differentiate products within a product line as premium, mid-range, or budget-friendly.

 • Strategic pricing increases the possibility of sales across all customer groups.